-He also noted that certain competitions require the skier to display skill in maneuvering his ski to one side or another by staying within the confined markings, on a steep hill, and at great speed.
+He also noted that certain competitions require the skier to display skill in maneuvering his cross country ski to one side or another by staying within the confined markings, on a steep snow covered hill, and at great speed.
 He referred to these forms of jumping and slalom as “special arts”.
 However, he firmly believed that traveling was by far the most prominent part of skiing.
 By traveling, he meant “in an ordinary way across the country”.

 The Norwegian sports encyclopedia also adopts the term, skiløping, (literally meaning “ski running”) for all formats of skiing.
 Around the year 1900, the term Skilaufen gained traction in the German language and used in the same sense as Norwegians did, i.e. skiløping.

 Cross-country skiing originated as a means of travel and sports in Scandinavian countries and has remained popular since then.
 It is also referred to as ski touring, in its non-competitive and purely recreational form.